Case Closed / Detective Conan licensees

 Front cover for Meitantei Conan: Karakuri Jiin Satsujinjiken

-Front cover for Meitantei Conan: Akatsuki no Monument
+Front cover for Meitantei Conan: Nishi no Meitantei Saidai no Kiki!?

 Screenshot from Case Closed: One Truth Prevails - The Mirapolis Investigation